 Society & Sustainability

-John is the Associate Dean for Research in the College of Arts and Sciences.
-He explores how climate variability and human disturbances regulate soil microbial diversity and activity.
+John is co-director of the TTU CC and is a Professor in Microbial Ecology.
+He explores how climate variability and human disturbances regulate soil microbial diversity and activity, in natural and agricultural ecosystems.
 John studies this process by collecting data from his field sites.
 He has collected research from West Texas, Chihuahuan Desert at Big Bend National Park, Piney Woods Ft.
 Benning, Georgia, Texas Hill Country at Junction, TX.
 John uses his research to convey that understanding soil microbial dynamics are essential in order to ensure these systems are sustainable for future generations.
 He uses what he has learned to created sustainable agriculture solutions.
 He shares his research to the United States Department of Agriculture- Agricultural Research Services Cropping system in the Lubbock to help them keep healthy soil no matter the climate variability.

 Michael is a natural resource economist.
 He examines the issues on long run land use change.
 Michael conducts research on how long run land use is managed and how it changes, specifically looking at surface and groundwater management and planning.
 In Lubbock, Michael is looking at isolation and zoning practices that will accommodate future changes in urban and suburban commercial and residential landscape.
 Michael is working on a project that will improve land use in Malaysia to diverse the crop system and could help mitigate the effects of climate change.